-The Leo Mores Newspaper Leadership Institute is a three-day program created to enhance the leadership, organizational and performance skills of mid-to-upper level newspaper professionals.
+The Mores Media Fellowship is a three-day program created to enhance the leadership, organizational and performance skills of mid-to-upper level newspaper professionals.
 The program establishes a network of current and future newspaper leaders who understand and can respond to local, regional and national issues impacting the newspaper industry.

-The INF is grateful to Steve and Alan Mores of Harlan Newspapers for their commitment of $60,000 to establish the Leo Mores Newspaper Leadership Institute.
+The INF is grateful to Steve and Alan Mores of Harlan Newspapers for their commitment of $60,000 to establish the Mores Media Fellowship.
 The gift is in honor of their father Leo Mores, longtime publisher of the Harlan News-Advertiser and Harlan Tribune.

-The Institute is comprised of three one-day seminars.
+The Institute is comprised of three one-day seminars held June 5-7, 2024.
 Each session explores an area of professional interest.
 Learning focuses on developing a solid understanding of the skills necessary for leadership, which participants can immediately put into practice.
-The number of participants is limited to 8 newspaper professionals to maintain the effectiveness of small-group instruction.

-The Leo Mores Newspaper Leadership Institute has become a program recognized for building the talents and advancing the careers of Iowa’s newspaper leaders.
+The Mores Media Fellowship has become a program recognized for building the talents and advancing the careers of Iowa’s newspaper leaders.
 It is an exciting opportunity for any newspaper employee seeking a leadership role at their newspaper and in their community.
 It will provide support and assistance to newspaper professionals at any size operation as they build newspaper operations relevant to their communities.